 The world’s first devoted vegan tattoo shop opened its doors to clients in Portland, OR back in 2005.
 Since then, the popularity of this relatively new tattoo trend has skyrocketed.
-Vegan tattoos and dedicated vegan tattoo shops has been on the rise and existing popular tattoo shops have begun to incorporate the practice.
+Vegan tattoos and dedicated vegan tattoo shops have been on the rise and existing popular tattoo shops have begun to incorporate the practice.
 Many people don’t realize that the majority of tattoo inks contain animal products like bone char, gelatin, fat and shellac.

 While this isn’t an issue for some people, for a vegan, getting inked with animal products is a no-go.
 And while you may not be expected to transform your shop into a vegan one, providing this option can help to boost your sales, bring in new clients and create lasting relationships with them.

 It’s no secret that self-expression through body modification is popular among many modern vegans but up until the last 10 years or so, getting a tattoo that was 100% vegan was nearly impossible.
-However, with new technological breakthroughs in place, vegan tattoo products are now readily available on the market.
+However, with new technological breakthroughs in the tattoo industry, vegan inspired tattoo products are now readily available on the market.

 Vegan tattoo ink isn’t the only component that makes a vegan tattoo unique.
 In fact, for a tattoo to be truly vegan, the entire process should not include the use of any animal products.
-This means that all of the tools you use as a tattoo should be vegan, from the razors to the ink and ointments too.
+This means that all of the tools you use as a tattoo should be vegan tattoo supplies, from the razors to the ink and ointments too.

 Some common tattooing items that are not vegan-friendly include:

 Tattoo Inks – What is vegan tattoo ink?
 Many tattoo inks on the market today contain shellac and bone char.
 Vegan tattoo ink does not!